mactan-sc/rsilauncher/README.md

 ## Disclaimer
 This is in no way affiliated with Cloud Imperium Games and running the launcher through linux is unsupported by them.

 Any issues should be reported here.
 Use at your own risk.

 ## What is this?
 RSI Launcher packaged in a flatpak based on https://github.com/nmlynch94/com.eveonline.EveOnline

+Zenity menus are used for a GUI maintenance experience

+Command line arguments are available for quickly launching functions from the terminal.

-For other Star Citizen LUG community tools visit https://github.com/starcitizen-lug
+For Star Citizen Linux User Group community tools visit https://github.com/starcitizen-lug

+## Configuration

+Configuration is saved in $XDG_CONFIG_HOME/starcitizen-lug/
+- $HOME/.var/app/io.github.mactan_sc.RSILauncher/config/starcitizen-lug/rsilauncher.cfg
+- $HOME/.config/starcitizen-lug/rsilauncher.cfg

 ## Options
 `flatpak run io.github.mactan_sc.RSILauncher`